Investigating the Grammys Magic When Pop and Country Music Join Forces

 "It's a very fluid process with him," Chris previously shared with Billboard.
 "He was like 'All right, you hop in there and take a verse' and I'm like, 'You want me to do what?'…It came out great.
 I had a blast with him.
 He's a great creative force and one of those guys that if you get a chance to work with him, you should."

-Another category music fans will be watching extra carefully is the Best Country Duo/Group Performance.
-Florida Georgia Line and Bebe Rexha teamed up to create "Meant to Be."
+Another category music fans always like to watch is Best Country Duo/Group Performance.
+Last year, Florida Georgia Line and Bebe Rexha were nominated for their monster hit "Meant to Be."

 The track recently claimed the record for the longest-ruling No. 1 in the history of Billboard's Hot Country Song Charts.
 The song it beat?
 Sam Hunt's crazy catchy tune "Body Like a Back Road."